Barry Sternlicht: Philanthropy

-In 2007, Sternlicht funded a $1 million grant to the Harvard Stem Cell Institute to support research for a cure for diabetes.
+In 2007, Sternlicht and then wife Mimi funded a $1 million grant to the Harvard Stem Cell Institute to support research for a cure for diabetes.

+In 2024, Sternlicht stopped his donations to Brown University, his alma mater, after the university agreed to hold a board vote addressing student protestors' desire to divest from companies doing business with Israel in the aftermath of the October 7, 2023 attacks on Israel by Hamas and subsequent Israeli military actions in Gaza.
+He believed the protestors were "ignorant" and also lacked "facts and moral clarity."

 Political contributions

 Sternlicht has historically identified as a Republican, though more recently has characterized his political views as independent.

 Sternlicht is a "self-described friend and golf partner" of Donald Trump but was disappointed Trump did not move to the political center as President of the United States.
 In 2008, Sternlicht donated first to the Hillary Clinton 2008 presidential primary campaign and then to the Barack Obama 2008 presidential campaign.
 In 2012, Sternlicht contributed $70,800 to the presidential campaign of Mitt Romney.
 In 2016, Sternlicht contributed $125,000 to Right to Rise, the political action committee created to support the Jeb Bush 2016 presidential campaign.
-Sternlicht also contributed $1,000 to oppose 2008 California Proposition 8, which would have banned same-sex marriage in California.

 When asked if he identified as a Republican in a 2020 interview, Sternlicht commented "What are you, crazy?
 I’m an independent.
 I’m socially liberal and fiscally conservative.
 I think capitalism is the best form of government, but I think it needs to be regulated."